-Notes to the Financial Statements For the year ended December 31, 2022
+Notes to the Financial Statements For the year ended December 31, 2023 (Expressed in Trinidad and Tobago Dollars)

 3. Critical accounting estimates and judgements in applying accounting principles

 The Company makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.